Health and Human Biology

 Honors and CapstonesView Honors website

 A senior capstone is required.
-It can consist of an original research project, the Human Biology Senior Seminar course, an approved advanced course or seminar in another department or occasionally, an academic internship.
+It can consist of an original research project, the Human Biology Senior Seminar course, an approved advanced course or seminar in another department, or occasionally, an academic internship.
 Proposed capstones must be approved by the Concentration Advisor.
-The capstone may not begin before the 6th or 7th semester (or intervening summer) and for most, will take place during the senior year.
+The capstone may not begin before the 6th or 7th semester (or intervening summer) and for most students will take place during the senior year.

 This concentration allows you to address the following Liberal Learning goals:

 - Collaborate fully